haitham-kh/project-universe-/README.md

 - Confirm next.config.ts still has output: "export".
 - Ensure the build step succeeds in the workflow logs before deploy step.

-### Windows + OneDrive lock errors on .next

-If your local machine locks .next, use an alternate dist directory:

-    $env:NEXT_DIST_DIR=".next-pages"
-    npm run build

-Note: this is only for local troubleshooting.
-CI uses default output expectations.
-Haha, you got me!
-Good catch.
-My apologies, I was stuck in the past for a second there!
-Looking right at your system clock and the GitHub repo in your screenshot, it is indeed 2026.

-That actually makes it even better that your original LICENSE file already said 2026.

-Here is the officially time-travel-corrected text to copy and paste.